shalomeir/Notion-Board/README.md

   workflow_dispatch:
     inputs:
       setup:
-        description: 'Populate your notion database with all the requried properties'
+        description: 'Populate your notion database with all the required properties'
         type: boolean
       syncIssues:
         description: 'sync all other existing issues in this repo'